cuos-dev/cuos/docs/variants/variant1.md

 ### Update Mechanism

-The update system uses an A/B partition scheme for safe system updates.
+The update system uses an A/B slot scheme for safe system updates.
 This allows for:
 - Low-downtime updates
 - Automatic rollback on failure
 - Verified boot process

 #### Update Process

-1. System determines current active partition (A or B)
+1. System determines current active slot (A or B)
-2. Downloads new image to inactive partition
+2. Downloads new image to inactive slot
 3. Updates boot configuration
 4. Reboots into new system
 5. Verifies boot success or rolls back